Github11200/Transpiler/grammer.md

 end

-if x less than or equals to y then end otherwise end
+if x less than or equals to y then otherwise end

 if x equals y then
-end otherwise if x less than y then end
+otherwise if x less than y then end

 Loops: